• Skip to primary navigation

 SFFILM’s Education department is seeking a motivated intern with an interest in education and film / media to support K-12 programming to join us this spring to develop skills and assist with outreach and event production.
 Our Education team serves more than 15,000 students and teachers every year, from kindergarten through college, to develop media literacy, cultural awareness, global understanding and a lifelong appreciation of cinema.
 SFFILM Education aims to cultivate students’ imaginations, prepare them for filmmaking careers, and empower them to succeed in a media-saturated world.

-• Provide event support for Schools at the Festival screenings and school visits (may include venue set-up, ushering, greeting students and teachers, assisting with Q&As, volunteer coordination).
+• Provide event support for Schools at the Festival screenings and school visits (may include venue set-up, ushering, greeting students and teachers, assisting with Q&As, and volunteer coordination).

-• Develop outreach skills and gain knowledge of SFUSD, other Bay Area schools, and after school programs serving K-12.
+• Develop outreach skills and gain knowledge of SFUSD, other Bay Area schools, and national afterschool programs serving K-12.

 • Support with the expansion of offered resources through activities and study guides for K-12 students who attend in person or virtual screenings or events through Common Core Standards.